peanutprotocol/peanut-sdk/README.md

 Please apply for an api key on telegram/discord for this.

+If you're using a browser wallet, you will need to use ethersv6 and pass it in to the peanut sdk. ethersv5 compatibility coming soon.

 ### Feedback

 This is an early SDK, and we're very open to suggestions and improvements.
 Please feel free to open an issue (or PR) on the [Github repo](https://github.com/ProphetFund/peanut-sdk/issues).